The Top 36 Best Ever Quick Easy Home Remedies for Pimples and Acne

 3. Aloe Vera Gel Or Juice

 If you’ve got an Aloe Vera plant handy, great, just break off a leaf and apply the gel on the inside to blemishes to soothe heal and treat skin.
-If you don’ have a plant, either go buy one and keep it handy for burn and cut relief or go buy some juice or gel from your local health store (or Amazon)
+If you don’ have a plant, either go buy one and keep it handy for burn and cut relief or go buy some juice or gel from your local health store (or Aloe Vera)

 4. Apple Cider Vinegar